olgarithms/web-blog-with-python-flask-mongodb/README.md

 # web-blog-with-python-flask-mongodb
 A prototype of a web blog created with Python 3, Flask and MongoDB.

-I used to BootStrap to style the templates.
+BootStrap is used to style the templates.